 Where the approved method of assessment for a particular module includes an oral or practical examination, External Examiners may be invited to observe such examinations.

-External Examiner(s) must be present at the subject-level College/School Examining Board at which the examination results in the subject(s) in which they have been involved are determined.
+External Examiner(s) must be present at the subject-level Faculty Examination Board at which the examination results in the subject(s) in which they have been involved are determined.

-If an External Examiner, exceptionally, cannot attend a, Examining Board, they must be available for consultation by telephone, video network or other suitable means with the Chair of the Examining Board.
+If an External Examiner, exceptionally, cannot attend an Examination Board, they must be available for consultation with the Chair of the Examination Board by telephone, video network or other suitable means.
 The External Examiner must have all relevant documents necessary for the due performance of the business of the meeting.

-If unable to attend, the External Examiner shall submit, in advance, a written report on their findings to the Chair of the Examining Board which should be distributed to all members of the Board and considered in finalising module marks.
+If unable to attend, the External Examiner will submit, in advance, a written report on their findings to the Chair of the Examination Board which should be distributed to all members of the Board and be considered in finalising module marks.

-The External Examiner(s) shall not be required to attend Interim Examining Board meetings but may do so if they wish.
-Consultation shall take place by correspondence or other appropriate means.
+The External Examiner(s) are not required to attend Interim Examination Board meetings but may do so if they wish.
+Consultation will take place by correspondence or other appropriate means.

-External Examiner(s) shall be available for consultation for the Progression and Awards Board, at which credit is awarded, progression issues are determined and degrees are awarded.
+External Examiner(s) will be available for consultation for the Progression and Awards Board, at which credit is awarded, progression issues are determined and degrees are awarded.